cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN.md

 ---
-customer: CNES
+customer : "CNES"
-customer_long: Centre National d'Etudes Spatiales
+customer_long : "Centre National d'Etudes Spatiales"
-prime_contractor:
+prime_contractor : ""
-image: Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN pict 1.png
+image : "Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN pict 1.png" size : "small"
-size: small
-name: CMP SWOT IVV & Qualification CMP
-title: CMP IVV, support in Technical and Operational Qualification and LEOP of SWOT mission
-domains: Control Center, Flight Dynamics
-department: SPACE
-program: SWOT
-domains: Control Center, Flight Dynamics
-summary: "Engineering assistance and support for carrying out the **integration and system qualification of the SWOT Satellite Installation and Maintenance Center** implementing the **ISIS Product Line**.
-ISIS missionization and integration on science cluster"
+name : "CMP SWOT IVV & Qualification CMP" title : "CMP IVV, support in Technical and Operational Qualification and LEOP of SWOT mission" domains : "Control Center, Flight Dynamics" department : "SPACE" program : "SWOT" summary : "Assistance to engineering and support for the realization of  Integration and qualification system of the Center for Place and Maintenance of Satellite SWOT  implementing the  Line of Isis products.
+Missionary and ISIS integration on Cluster Science"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)